rscherrer/CC2023/02_speciation.md

 That sounds quite complete.
 Do I have more to say?

 * Should I include speciation genetics and genomics here or do they deserve a full lecture?
 Or a practical?
-Maybe I could use the practicals to teach them about Haldane's rule, clines, speciation genomics, etc.
+Maybe I could use the practicals to teach them about Haldane's rule, clines, speciation genomics, etc. hybridization?
 * Some terms are missing: adpative speciation, ecological speciation, peripatric and vicariant speciation, polyploid speciation, hybrid speciation
 * Mention famous examples such as cichlids, anoles, sticklebacks, Rhagoletis etc.
+* Speciation by sexual selection
+* A primer on speciation theory vs speciation genetics/genomics?